craig-davis/craig-davis.github.io/_posts/2015-06-29-rule-31-essential-bike-tool-kit.markdown

 ---
 layout:      post
 title:       "The Essential Bike Tool Kit"
 subtitle:    "Rule 31 - All tools must fit in your jersey pocket"
+description: "This is the ultimate bike tool kit for fixing flats and trailside repairs."
 date:        2015-06-29
 tags:        [bike]
 author:      "Craig Davis"
 header-img:  "img/headers/rule-31.jpg"
 ---

 <style>